 - Being better equipped to be a counselor

 This list proves that even though one is at constant battle within themselves, people who have mental illnesses matter and actually do think of those around them.
 Being able to find a way to help others while sometimes not being able to help yourself is extremely selfless and inspiring.
-These blessings would truly help young adults who suffer on a day-to-day basis with their disorder.
+These blessings would truly help young adults who suffer on a day-to-day basis with their trauma baggage.
 I only hope to one day be able to extend this form of gratitude upon others when needed and to continue for as long as humanly possible.

 Fitzpatrick, Darcy & Vierhile come together to write the article titled Delivering Cognitive Behavior Therapy to Young Adults With Symptoms of Depression and Anxiety Using a Fully Automated Conversational Agent (Woebot): A Randomized Controlled Trial.
 In their article, the authors conduct a study that analyzes the effectiveness of those who have self diagnosed themselves as having symptoms of anxiety and depression with going through a self-help program.
 In this program, participants were given methods they could practice at home to help with the severity of their symptoms.
 The data that was first collected appeared to show that mental health problems are both increasing in prevalence and severity.
 This study while does conclude that self-help programs are effective in treating symptoms of anxiety, is somewhat inconclusive as the symptoms were diagnosed by the participants themselves.
 No professional was brought in to discuss with the participants about their symptoms, so the participants could easily have exaggerated and/or faked their symptoms to sabotage the study.
-With that in mind, it is not guaranteed that this method will help all those who go through self-help programs.
+With that in mind, it is not guaranteed that this method will help all those who suffer from past trauma.
 Therapy on the other hand does have a substantial more probability of learning how to handle and deal with mental illnesses.

-Therapy in general has been proven to be an effective way of treatment for mental disorders.
+Therapy in general has been proven to be an effective way of treatment for mental health problems.
 It’s far more effective than medication and self-help programs.
 Therapy teaches those with these issues to learn how to cope, relax and using their problem solving skills to guide them through daily life.
-As a society, we must make it an obligation to do right by these people and offer these services to them at little to no cost.
+As a society, we must make it an obligation to do right by these people and offer these mandatory services to them at little to no cost.
 By making these services available we can ensure, young adults especially, that they have a fighting chance and a higher probability of the likelihood of them becoming outstanding members of society.

 Beljouw, I. V., & Verhaak, P. (2010, January 01).
 Characteristics and one-year outcome of untreated anxiety and depression.
 Retrieved November 17, 2020, from https://www-clinicalkey-com.ezproxy.rowan.edu/#!/content/playContent/1-s2.0-S0924933810702212?returnurl=null&referrer=null